jnavno/esp8266_based_soil_monitoring/README.md

 ---

 ## Overview
 This is a soil monitoring device, based on the esp12e microcontroller.
 Using its built in WiFi functionality is able to broadcast data online.
 The device measures Nitrogen (N), Phosphorus (P), Potassium (K), temperature, humidity, and pH levels in the soil.
-It includes smart battery-saving features and supports RS485 and I2C communication protocols.
+It includes MPPT solar charging and supports both RS485 and I2C communication protocols.
 The device configuration can be modified via WiFi.

 ---